findonflow/find/Overview.md

 ```

+# Identity (Related Account)
+ - to be added

 # Asset Management

+## FungibleToken
+FungibleTokens are exposed under Find Profile contracts.
+As soon as a user adds his/her wallet to Profile, it can be viewable in Profile report.
+By default we always add FUSD / USDC / Flow token for non-Dapper Users if they initiate their account on .find page.

 ## NonFungibleToken
 We fetch users NonFungibleTokens(NFT) by looking up registered collections on NFTCatalog.
 NFTCatalog is a collection book of NFTs created by the flow team and tells where a collection should be in the user storage.
 By iterating through the catalog, we can tell if user has that collection and fetch information from it.